stagehacks/stagehacks.github.io/index.md

 - [LightFinger](https://apps.apple.com/us/app/lightfinger/id1568459015) iPad app to control moving lights as followspots using the touchscreen.
 By [Colin Grenfell](https://lovely.lighting/) **In-App Purchase**
 - [ArtNetView](https://artnetview.com/) Simple yet beautiful app to monitor Art-Net data on the network.
 By [Haute Technique](https://hautetechnique.com/)
 - [Multicaster](https://singularity-uk.com/product/multicaster/) Windows app for checking if sACN/multicast networks are well configured.
+- [LX Series Software](https://www.claudeheintzdesign.com/lx/index.html) A selection of apps by Claude Heintz for generating rig plans and lighting paperwork.

 # Docs
 - [A Computer Prepares](https://qlab.app/docs/v5/general/preparing-your-mac/) Fantastic guide by [Figure 53](http://figure53.com/)on optimizing a Mac to run QLab projects.
 They make QLab, so they're kind of the experts.